Baluf/anchor/README.md

 ## Introduction

-Anchor spreadsheet management server provides multiple capabilitis. with this tool you can optimise your work with sheets, create, edit and save.<br>
+Anchor spreadsheet management server provides multiple capabilitis.<br>With this tool you can optimise your work with sheets, create, edit and save.<br>
 Below you can get more details of the usage.<br>The server is written in python 3.9 and use Flask infrastructure.

 ## Features